otacke/h5p-essay/README.md

 ### xAPI statements
 Compare https://web.archive.org/web/20170628002610/http://xapi.vocab.pub/datasets/adl/

-- experienced (when opened)
+- experienced (when opened): DONE
-- completed (when submitted)
+- completed (when submitted): DONE (but might be redundant)
-- failed (if completed, but score is not sufficient)
+- failed (if completed, but score is not sufficient): DONE
-- passed (if completed and score is sufficient)
+- passed (if completed and score is sufficient): DONE
-- mastered (if completed and full score)
+- mastered (if completed and full score): DONE
-- scored (if completed, submit numerical score)
+- scored (if completed, submit numerical score): DONE

 ### Misc
 - text statistics and metrics, e.g. readability metrics or maybe something related to the AFINN file